 What are capital credits?

-ANEC is a cooperative organization and as such is a non-profit business.
+A&N Electric Cooperative is a non-profit business.
 Each year, revenues that exceed expenses (margins) are allocated to members in the form of capital credits.

 Will I receive notification of capital credits earned each year?